 - 12V DC

 Most RV fridge models can run on 120 AC and propane, which enables you to use generators or the electric grid at the campgrounds.
-Switching to propane tank while driving is an option, although if you decide to do so, you must take every precaution to prevent accidental gas leaks.
+Switching to propane while driving is an option, although if you decide on using propane while driving, you must take every precaution to prevent accidental gas leaks.

 The so-called three-way RV fridges allow you to choose between 120 AC, propane and 12V DC power sources.
 RV fridges that can be powered from three different sources are much smaller than two-way RV fridges, and they are a more common option for pop up campers or small trailers.